evantahler/lbe-internship.com/pages/apply.md

 # Apply

 Applications for this internship are only open to current students of [Carnegie Mellon's Entertainment Technology Center](http://etc.cmu.edu/) first and second year masters students may apply.
-We will offer one grant of $15,000 each year.
+We will offer one (or more) grant of $15,000 each year.

 # Yearly Timeline
 * Fall Semester